5 Early Signs of COPD Every Older Adult Should Know

 If you notice any of these red flags, consider making an appointment for a COPD screening.

-COPD Sign #1: A High-Pitched Whistling Sound When You Breathe
+A High-Pitched Whistling Sound When You Breathe

 Also known as wheezing, that telltale whistling that comes when you breathe could be a major sign that you’re having a lung issue, Dr. Kaiser says.
 That’s because wheezing happens when airways are restricted in some way, which can happen with an inflammatory response like allergies or an infection.

 As airways swell and narrow, they also produce extra mucus, further tightening the space.
-That can cause frequent coughing or spasms as your body tries to get more room for the air to get through.
+This can cause frequent coughing or spasms as your body tries to get more room for the air to get through.

-COPD Sign #2: Chest Tightness (That Stretching Doesn’t Help)
+Chest Tightness (That Stretching Doesn’t Help)

 A frequently cited sign of COPD, chest tightness can occur due to airway blockage, spasms, or respiratory infection.
 Although it can feel different for everyone, some people describe it as a heaviness, like a weight resting on the chest, or pressure that feels like squeezing or restriction.